baiv84/weatherconsole/README.md

 Firstly, you have to install package `python3-venv` to work with python virual environment.

-Update packages on your system:
+Update packages on your system `!(it depends on your operating system)`

+in this document I use Ubuntu as my operating system.
+So run update:
 ```console
 $ sudo apt update
 ```